Transforming long-term care, during and beyond COVID-19

 In the past year, our researchers released two predictive risk tools for dementia and elder-Life, focused on an older adult's risk of dementia and how long those who are frail may live.
 Risk calculators, developed through big data research, are valuable tools in understanding brain health or end-of-life trajectories, helping patients and families make preventative changes or adjustments to their care plans.

-Elves for Elders bringing magic to our campuses
+Elves for Elders bringing magic to our sites

 Our research response to COVID-19